 The story has implications for our current socio-predicament.
 We are currently entrenched in a bifurcated social fabric in which the rich keep getting richer and the poor keep getting poorer.
 The rift between the two groups is increasingly dramatic.

 Never before in American history has so much wealth been concentrated in the hands of so few.
 American children used to be taught that America was the land of opportunity where one could make it if they worked really hard.
 But today the system is designed so that wealth flows into the pockets of the rich as the rest of the people struggle feverishly to simply stay above water.
+Some are able to find debt relief in Dayton to help, but others are simply not as lucky.

 A survey from the Pew Research Center says that concerns about wealth inequality tops race, age and immigration.
 Denting claims that the US has a classless society, about 62 per cent of Americans raised in the top fifth of incomes stay in the top two-fifths.
 Similarly, 65 per cent born in the bottom fifth stay in the bottom two-fifths.